PatrickHeaney/dynamous_ai_tutor/_Learning/01_increment/1_backlog/interation_plan0101.md

   [] `Read @idea.md then read and modify the @PLANNING.md document to align with my Increment 1: The Core Conversation Loop of @idea.md .
 Explain your modifications.`

   ### 3. TASK.md
-  [] `Read @idea.md and @PLANNING.md then read and modify @TASK.md document to align with my Increment 1: The Core Conversation Loop of @idea.md and with @PLANNING.md .
+  [] `Read @idea.md , @.env.example , and @PLANNING.md then read and modify @TASK.md document to align with my Increment 1: The Core Conversation Loop of @idea.md and with @PLANNING.md .
 Explain your modifications.`

   ### 4. README.md
   [] `Read @idea.md , @PLANNING.md , and @TASK.md files, then read and update the @README.md document to align with to align with my Increment 1: The Core Conversation Loop of @idea.md and with @PLANNING.md and @TASK.md .
 Explain your modifications.`